Vivek Oberoi: Philanthropy

 Oberoi's company, Karrm Infrastructure Pvt Ltd., has donated 25 flats in the Thane district of Maharashtra to the families of Central Reserve Police Force officers killed in action.
 In all, Oberoi has donated about ₹ 3 million and helped raise ₹ 25 million.

-The alleged housing scam involving Karrm Infrastructure Pvt Ltd has impacted over 11,500 homebuyers across Mumbai, Shahapur, and Palghar.
-The Enforcement Directorate has provisionally attached assets worth ₹19.61 crore, citing misappropriation of ₹320 crore collected from buyers, which was diverted for personal use and lavish expenditures.
-The Bombay High Court has criticised the police's investigation and ordered the case to be transferred to the state CID's Economic Offences Wing.
-Buyers have reported being misled by attractive advertisements and endorsements from celebrities, leading to financial distress and damaged credit scores due to unauthorised loans taken in their names.
-Despite legal actions and court interventions, many affected individuals are still awaiting justice and the fulfilment of promised housing.

 Oberoi is the only Indian actor to be featured by Forbes for his philanthropic contributions in the areas of health, education, and disaster relief.
 His recognition highlights a sustained commitment to social impact beyond his film career.
 Oberoi's work includes support for cancer patients, initiatives in rural education, and active involvement in disaster relief efforts.
 This acknowledgment placed him among a select group of global celebrities noted for their humanitarian efforts.

 As part of Project DEVI, thousands of girls were rescued from child labour and poverty in Vrindavan.
 The initiative, led by the Yashodhara Oberoi Foundation, focused on promoting girls’ education and empowering women to achieve economic self-sufficiency.
 However, the absence of a social audit makes it difficult to verify how many beneficiaries were actually impacted on the ground.
 In 2021, he donated Rs 25 lakh to the fund created to overcome the shortage of oxygen cylinders in hospitals.